Executive and Career coaching

 A recent study by the International Coaching Federation (ICF) cited the following statistics: 80% of people who receive coaching report increased self-confidence, over 70% benefit from improved work performance, relationships, and more effective communication skills and 86% of companies report that they recouped their investment on coaching and more.
 Learn about my “5 E’s” approach to coaching below…

 Engage with the client - The process begins by creating a comfortable and appropriate connection of trust that will be the foundation of the coaching relationship and supports the remaining four steps.
 This includes covering the coaching agreement and ICF ethics.

-Explore the associate’s goals - The discovery process is where the associate is challenged to articulate their wants and desires, identify obstacles, describe what achieving their goals means and gaining commitment to act.
+Explore the client’s goals - The discovery process is where the associate is challenged to articulate their wants and desires, identify obstacles, describe what achieving their goals means and gaining commitment to act.

 Establish the clients action plans & measures - The process whereby the associate formulates strategies, plans and milestones to achieve their goals.
 Relationships, skills and resources needed for success are also identified at this point.

 Evaluate the client’s progress - The review and reflection of progress toward goals since the last session and allows for revision of goals, timelines, or resources as necessary to maintain the associate’s motivation toward improvement and goal accomplishment.

 Embrace the clients SUCCESS – This very important stage ensures that the associate recognizes their progress (no matter how small) and celebrates their success as a means of encouraging future actions and progress toward their goals.